 Unfortunately, even if you’ve been injured due to someone else’s negligence, you will need to go through an insurance company before you receive the compensation you deserve.
 You don’t need to do it alone.

 Insurance companies will do whatever they can to minimize payouts–and maximize their profits–and they employ trained professionals to do so.
-Fortunately, the motorcycle accident attorneys at Hasner Law, PC are equal to the task of taking on the insurers and will fight to get you what you deserve.
+Fortunately, the Atlanta personal injury lawyers at Hasner Law, PC are equal to the task of taking on the insurers and will fight to get you what you deserve.

 Our team has years of experience going toe-to-toe with insurance companies on behalf of our clients.
 When you hire us to represent you in a motorcycle accident case we will:

 - Investigate the accident, gather evidence, and evaluate all of the strengths and weaknesses of your case

 - Identify all negligent parties so they can be held responsible

 - Argue your claim and negotiate with insurance companies on your behalf so that you receive a fair settlement offer